open5e/open5e/source/Spellcasting/spells_a-z/a/awaken.rst

 statistics appropriate for the awakened plant, such as the statistics for the awakened shrub or the awakened tree.

-The awakened beast or plant is charmed by you for 30 days or until you or your companions do anything harmful to it.
-When the charmed condition ends, the awakened creature chooses whether to remain friendly to you, based on how you treated it while it was charmed.
+The awakened beast or plant is :ref:`srd:charmed` by you for 30 days or until you or your companions do anything harmful to it.
+When the :ref:`srd:charmed` condition ends, the awakened creature chooses whether to remain friendly to you, based on how you treated it while it was :ref:`srd:charmed`.